Types of coffee beans from all over the world vary in the tasting. Each attribute to the detail of the flavor of the

 Coming from family-owned farms located in the department of Santander, Colombia.
 On average, each producer cultivates their coffee on 3 acres of land.
 Coffee producers use their own micro-mill to process harvested cherries, which allows for meticulous care in de-pulping, fermenting, and drying the coffee, typically on elevated tables inside solar dryers that provide protection from the rain.

 Tasting Notes: A wonderfully fresh and clean Colombian offering.
 Smoother and sweeter than most with a buttery textured body and rich chocolate and walnut overtones; reminiscent of a nice Huila.
-The lighter roast will have some floral lemony acidity balancing in the cup but we would consider a bit lower acidity all together.
+The lighter roast will have some floral lemony acidity balancing in the cup but we would consider a bit lower acidity altogether.
 In medium roasts, one can get a little soft fruit tone balancing with the nutty and chocolate factor to create a great everyday drinker.
 Darker roasts get a bit stronger and edgier but the roasted notes complement the nuttiness.
 (1)

 Roasting Notes: A very nice cup from light to dark.
 Lower chaff and even roasting, a fun bean to play with some different roast levels.
 The setup helps smooth it out a bit but 12-24 hours after roasting was quite tasty.